URI Modifiers

 use League\Uri\Modifier;

-Uri object of the same type is returned.
+with a supported Uri object in which case an instance of the same URI class is returned.
 If you

 are not interested in the returned URI but only on its underlying string representation, you can instead use

-displaying the URI and should not be used to interact with an API as the produced URI may not be RFC3986 compliant
+displaying the URI and should not be used to interact with an API as the produced URI may not be URI compliant

 at all.